k1ngdr3w/selenium-sauce/README.md

 #### The `doEachBrowser` callback

 The second parameter to `init()` is the `doEachBrowser` callback, which is a function that is run once on each browser.
-It also receives two parameters: a *browser* object, which is an instance of [webdriverio](#WebdriverIO)'s main interface, and a completion callback that you must invoke when you are done with the browser.
+It also receives two parameters: a *browser* object, which is an instance of [WebdriverIO](#webdriverio)'s main interface, and a completion callback that you must invoke when you are done with the browser.

 The `browser` object is the result of the `webdriverio.remote()` function.
 It provides all the Selenium API calls that are documented on the [WebdriverIO website](http://webdriver.io).